Calling of an Engineer

-The Ritual of the Calling of an Engineer (Rite d'engagement de l'ingénieur) is a private ritual, authored by Rudyard Kipling, in which students about to graduate from an engineering program at a university in Canada are permitted to participate.
+The Calling of an Engineer (l'Engagement de l'ingénieur) is a private ceremony, authored by Rudyard Kipling, in which students about to graduate from an engineering program at a university in Canada are permitted to participate.
 Participation may also be permitted for Canadian professional engineers or have otherwise qualified academically for registration as a professional engineer (such as through technical examinations).
-The ritual is administered by a body called The Corporation of the Seven Wardens.
-As part of the ritual each participant is conferred the Iron Ring.
+The Calling is administered by a body called The Corporation of the Seven Wardens.
+As part of the ceremony each participant is conferred the Iron Ring.

 History

 H. E. T. Haultain first proposed to create a ceremony emphasizing a standard of ethics for engineers.

-Rudyard Kipling authored the obligation that is recited at the Ritual of the Calling of an Engineer.
+Rudyard Kipling authored the original obligation that was recited at the Ritual of the Calling of an Engineer.

-The ritual traces its origins to professor H. E. T. Haultain of the University of Toronto, who believed and persuaded other members of the Engineering Institute of Canada that there needed to be a ceremony and standard of ethics developed for graduating engineers.
+The ceremony, originally a ritual, traces its origins to professor H. E. T. Haultain of the University of Toronto, who believed and persuaded other members of the Engineering Institute of Canada that there needed to be a ceremony and standard of ethics developed for graduating engineers.
 This was in response to the Quebec Bridge Disaster in which 75 workmen died due to faulty engineering calculations and miscommunication.
 The ritual was created in 1922 by Rudyard Kipling at the request of Haultain, representing seven past-presidents of the Engineering Institute of Canada.
 The seven past-presidents were the original seven wardens of the corporation.

 The Ritual of the Calling of an Engineer has been instituted with the simple end of directing the young engineer towards a consciousness of his profession and its significance, and indicating to the older engineer his responsibilities in receiving, welcoming and supporting the young engineers in their beginnings.